 - Cosmetic hail roof damage might lead to functional roof damage

 You may think hail will only cause cosmetic damage, but it can also cause seen or unseen functional impairment.
-If you do not see a roof water leak, a dent or crack might create water leaks shortly after a hail storm.
-Don’t call the fashion police, but do have your roof insurance adjustor check cosmetic roof damages to be sure they won’t lead for issues.
+Even if you do not see a water leak, a dent or crack might create water leaks shortly after a hail storm.
+Don't call the fashion police, but do have your roof insurance adjustor check cosmetic roof damages to be sure they won't lead for issues.

 - Mitigate your hailstorm damage

 If your roof is leaking, cover it with a tarp and lock the tarp down to prevent further damage.